RanaPoddar/Resume-Builder-V.1/README.md

 All steps done !
 Now you can use Resume Builder in your PC .

-**Fill the FORM , ---> Submit ---> and wait , your Resume will be downloaded soon **Make sure to give a Star
+step 4 : Fill the FORM , ---> Submit ---> and wait , your Resume will be downloaded soon

+step 5: Make sure to give a Star , For any issue feel free to contact